-8.5 Scoping Meeting
+8.5 Scoping Meetings

-Scoping Meeting Strategy: Conduct a public scoping meeting in accordance with the NEPA process.
+Scoping Meetings Strategy: Conduct public scoping meetings in accordance with the NEPA process.

-- Inform key audiences about the LCC EIS process, purpose and need, and timeline. - Encourage key audiences to engage in the process, to provide formal comments during the official comment periods, and to maintain an open dialogue with the study team.
+- Inform key audiences about the LCC EIS process, purpose and need, draft alternatives and screening methodology, and timeline. - Encourage key audiences to engage in the process, to provide formal comments during the official comment periods, and to maintain an open dialogue with the study team.